Police searching for suspect in fatal stabbing of teenager in Queens

 Cuffie was then found on a sidewalk on 166th Street in South Jamaica with multiple stab wounds.
 Police say there were signs of a struggle.

-Police say that there were reports of a dispute but details of the fight are not yet known.
+There were reports of some kind of dispute, but details of the fight are not yet known.

 Cuffie was transported to Jamaica Hospital where she was pronounced dead.
 She lived on Vernon Boulevard in Queens.